Updated: Jun 3, 2022

 Pelargonium - full sun all day, water every two to three days.

 Petunia - full sunshine required, no need to be watered that often.

-How to Organise Plants on a Juliet Balcony
+How To Decorate a Juliet Balcony With Plants

 Place the sun-loving plants toward the front, where they'll receive all the light they require.
 Plants that like shady corners place them at the bottom where they can hide from direct sun.
 Make sure plants on the top are providing enough shade for the bottom ones.